Skip to main content

 Tip:

 Use a combination of triggers to fully automate your event lifecycle — from lead qualification to post-event follow-up — ensuring no steps are missed.
+You have the flexibility to choose the specific time your triggers send or tasks are generated.
+Scheduled times will follow your organization’s configured time zone.

 Did this answer your question?